How to Make a One-Pager That Gets Results (+Templates)

 Short answer

-Read on to see how it's done ⤵
+Read on to see how it's done step-by-step ⤵

 What does a one-pager look like?

-Traditionally a one-pager is a densely packed 1-page PDF with a mountain of text and little breathing room.
-It’s meant to cram as much information into the impossibly small space of a single A4 paper page.
+Traditionally, a one-pager was a tightly packed PDF loaded with text and barely any breathing room.
+The idea was to squeeze as much information as possible into a single A4 page.

 Here’s what a modern interactive one-pager looks like: